The Good and the Bad of Swift Programming Language

 Since Apple decided to make Swift an open sourced language in 2015, its growth has been tremendous.
 Over 60,000 people took a clone of the Swift project in the first week after the announcement.
 Now, 2 years later, Swift is officially the fastest growing language in history, according to TIOBE Index: The language reached the top 10 in March, 2017.

-Being free and open to all, the language is growing rapidly with Swift 4.0 scheduled for release later this year.
+Being free and open to all, the language is growing rapidly with rapidly with its last version, Swift 4.0, released September 2017.
 The language is actively deployed in iOS development, when building desktop apps for OSX, or even as a server-side technology, thanks to IBM.

 One of the reasons that Swift has become so popular over such a short period is probably the fact that it was made by Apple.
 When a company with such global name recognition and a multimillion army of loyal followers does something, the chances are it is doomed for success (or at least good press coverage).